 - Using mobile phone near newborn – is this safe?

 - What’s the advisable cell phone distance from baby?

 - What to do while breastfeeding other than looking at your phone

 Breastfeeding is a wonderful experience.
-It’s a privilege moms have to be able to nourish and nurture their child, but even this loving and special act can be routine at times.
+It’s a privilege mothers have to be able to nourish and nurture their child.
+But even this loving and special act can seem like a routine at times.
 And moms are master multi-taskers, so they often try to juggle several tasks, like reaching for their mobile phone while nursing to make the most of their time.
 But do mobile phone use and breastfeeding go together?

 Mobile phone use and breastfeeding: Is it ever okay?